Rammsauer/greenwashing/README.md

 FOOTSTEPS.
 A FLASHLIGHT BEAM.
 Tyler pulls Jack behind a DUMPSTER, one of DOZENS.
 A silhouette of a SECURITY GUARD moves along the perimeter, flashlight first.
 He walks away.

+MOVE BACK to Tyler and Jack, who emerge from hiding.
+Tyler
 </pre>